What is Google Business Profile?

 example of a well thought-out business description on a GMB listing for Duccini's Pizza that reads, "casual, small pizza joint serving pies with traditional or vegan cheese, wings & Italian fare."

-Add Attention-grabbing Photos
+4. Add Attention-Grabbing Photos

 If you’re not using photos, you become another listing not worth consideration.
-Photos are one of the best ways of differentiating yourself from your competitors.
+Images are one of the best ways of differentiating yourself from your competitors.
 Using real photos lets your customers know the type of work you do.

 In the example below, you can see the Google Business Profile listing does a great job of showing the projects they’ve completed: